 Type 2 diabetes: a growing problem

 In the Netherlands an estimated 800,000 to 900,000 people suffer from type 2 diabetes.
 In addition, about 250,000 people have type 2 diabetes without knowing it, while a further 750,000 people run an increased risk of developing this disease.
 The total number of patients in the Netherlands is expected to grow to 1.2 million by 2030.
-Patients with type 2 diabetes suffer from fatigue, increased thirst and frequent infections, in addition to irregular blood sugar levels, high blood pressure and increased risk of cardiovascular disease.
-Current practice is that patients receive medication and diet advice from their GPs and dieticians.
-However, research shows that the standard diet recommendations for diabetes patients only have short-term effects (Langeveld, Nederlands Tijdschrift voor Geneeskunde, 2013).
+Patients with type 2 diabetes suffer from fatigue, increased thirst and frequent infections, in addition to irregular blood sugar levels and increased risk of cardiovascular disease.
+Current clinical practice is that patients receive medication and dietary advice through their GPs and dieticians.
+However, research shows that the standard dietary recommendations for type 2 diabetes patients only have short-term effects (Langeveld, Nederlands Tijdschrift voor Geneeskunde, 2013).